Episode 173: Laiken Jordahl on the Battle for Big Bend

 Episode Summary

-In this episode, Jack sits down with Laiken Jordahl to discuss the immediate and unprecedented threat to Big Bend National Park and the surrounding West Texas borderlands.
-The conversation centers on current administration plans to extend border wall construction through one of America’s most iconic “crown jewel” landscapes.
+Jack Humphrey and the Rewilding Earth podcast sit down with the Center for Biological Diversity’s National Public Lands Advocate Laiken Jordahl to discuss the current administration’s plan to extend border wall construction to Big Bend National Park and the West Texas borderlands.
+This is an immediate, gargantuan threat to one of America’s most iconic “crown jewel” landscapes.

 Photo by Laiken Jordahl